alcarazbrian/alcarazbrian/README.md

 <br/>

 > [!NOTE]
-> You can read the README.md in English here
+> You can read the README.md in English version [here](https://www.linkedin.com/in/alcarazbrian/)